The People vs. Emil Blonsky: Critical response

 Writing for The A.V.
-Club, Jenna Scherer said the episode was "a roundabout way to retcon an explanation" for Abomination's "confusing" cameo in Shang-Chi and the Legend of the Ten Rings with a low stakes storyline.
+Club, Jenna Scherer said the episode was "a roundabout way to retcon an explanation" for Abomination's "confusing" cameo appearance in Shang-Chi and the Legend of the Ten Rings with a low stakes storyline.
 Regarding the storyline with Pugliese and Bukowski, Scherer called it "initially entertaining [that] wears out its welcome in short order" since Bukowski is "a woefully one-note character", though it was "worth it" for the Megan Thee Stallion cameo.
 The social media response to Walters being She-Hulk was the series' "most scathing meta satire to date" since Scherer believed it echoed real-life comments from misogynist fans who believe the introduction of more female heroes to the MCU results in the male heroes having less prominence; she gave the episode a "B–".
 In his review of the episode, Alec Bojalad from Den of Geek gave the episode 3.5 out of 5 stars, believing the series was "still finding its voice in the early goings" though much of the series' humor began to land with this episode.
 Having both Abomination and Wong appear in the episode made the episode feel "truly connected to a larger universe" for Bojalad, who also enjoyed the sight gag in the end credits artwork of Blonksy leaving his seven wives.
 Despite the mid-credits scene being "an absolute hurricane of cringe", he believed it was a "litmus test" for the viewers, because "[h]ow one feels about a painfully earnest moment featuring a giant CGI woman dancing with music superstar Megan Thee Stallion likely informs how one feels about She-Hulk at large".
 He continued that the scene was "weirdly a watershed moment" for Marvel Studios' television series, since She-Hulk: Attorney at Law had broken from the past model of Disney+ series that presented them as longer MCU films broken up into episodes and "adopted a more TV-friendly procedural format" while also "alter[ing] the usual Marvel tone".